 - In Epic Path, there are lots and lots and LOTS of Status Conditions.
 They are all unpleasant, but do not worry!
 None of them are completely debilitating right way, and all of them have ways that you can get out of them.
 So do not fear that failed save!
 Use it as a chance to role-play your woeful plight, or work on teamwork among your party members... or just be super tough and slog your way right through it!
 It's up to you!

 - In Epic Path combat, most weapon attacks are resolved with a D20 roll, along with many, many modifiers, both positive and negative.
 At high levels of play, the die roll can come to be a fairly small component of the entire number.

 - In order to maintain the relevance of the core D20 mechanic, Epic Path uses the concept of 'Natural 20' and 'Natural 1'.
-In other words, no matter how potent your stack of buffs, no matter how huge your bonuses become, no matter how bad your chances become, the actual die roll always matters.
+In other words, no matter how potent your stack of buffs, no matter how huge your bonuses become, no matter how good (or bad!) your chances are, the actual die roll always matters.
 If you roll a 1 on the face of the die, you fail.
 If you roll a 20 on the face of the die, you get a goodie.

 - A Critical Hit is a huge bonus that is unlocked after you roll very well in combat to hit a foe with an attack that threatens.
 All physical weapons and quite a few spells (ray attacks) can threaten critical hits.
 Critical hits serve to keep combat unpredictable, as well as make every die roll relevant.

 - Weapons in Epic Path have many properties and features, to make every weapon unique and interesting.
 One of those features is the Critical Multiplier, which is a measure of how much bonus damage the weapon generates upon scoring a confirmed critical hit.
 The bigger the critical multiplier, the greater the bonus damage.